-Clinical Pastoral Education is a supervised ministry experience that is a requirement for ordination in the PC(USA) and many other Reformed denominations.
+Clinical Pastoral Education is a supervised ministry experience that is a requirement for ordination in the PC(USA) and many other denominations.

 CPE brings theological students and ministers of all faiths into supervised encounters with persons in crisis in order to develop pastoral identity and skills, interpersonal competence, and enhanced abilities for theological reflection.
 Clinically trained, certified supervisors provide educational leadership in CPE.
-A full unit of CPE is a requirement for ordination in the PCUSA and many other Reformed denominations.
+A full unit of CPE is a requirement for ordination in the PCUSA and many other denominations.

 In preparing for the vocation of ministry, CPE is an essential building block for one's pastoral identity and skill building.
-The Office of Student and Academic Affairs is available to consult with students as they consider the most appropriate placement.

 Essential Elements of CPE